Upper Division Math

 About Mrs. Stava

 Ms. Stava has been teaching at St. Francis since 2003.
 Prior to joining the St. Francis faculty, Chris taught 8th grade math at Sonoma Charter School.
 From 1988 to 1997 she was the 6th grade homeroom teacher here at St. Francis.
 She earned her Bachelor of Science degree and her multisubject teaching credential from Cal State Fullerton, then went on to compete course work to obtain a supplementary math credential.
 The Justin Siena Math Contest is a yearly event in which she coaches a group of students for competition.
 The team took first place in the 2013 contest against 10 area schools.
 She loves the beauty and order of math and enjoys sharing her enthusiasm with students.
-Chris and her husband, Randy, raised two daughters in Sonoma, both of which are recent graduates of St. Franics Solano School.
+Chris and her husband, Randy, raised two daughters in Sonoma, both of which are graduates of St. Francis Solano School.
 Travel and cooking are two of her favorite hobbies along with running and being with her family.

 A message from Mrs. Stava about teaching and learning math:

 My goals in teaching, apart from giving students the opportunity to learn and understand mathematics required for their future education, are to awaken their sincere interest or even passion for mathematics.
 Aside from ‘math for maths sake’, the study of mathematics teaches problems solving, analytical thinking, perseverance, and leads to intellectual satisfaction and joy of being able to understand mathematical concepts.
 I strive to create a friendly, respectful and supportive atmosphere in the classroom, where we can all celebrate our achievements, learn from mistakes and share a good sense of humor.

 - Master basic arithmetic

 - Come to class prepared with all necessary tools